 If you find that you will be unable to submit assigned work by the listed deadlines, I would appreciate being informed with an explanation (although you do not have to provide details that are too personal).
 With respect to drafts, it is extremely important to do your best to have something ready for peer editing to avoid getting too far behind.
-It is your responsibility to make sure that all work is completed; although I may send one reminder e-mail if I notice something has not been submitted, I will not generally send repeat reminders.
+It is your responsibility to make sure that all work is completed.